kubernetes/website/content/en/docs/setup/scratch.md

 were tested extensively with this version of etcd and not with any other version.
 The recommended version number can also be found as the value of `TAG` in `kubernetes/cluster/images/etcd/Makefile`.

-For the miniumum recommended version of etcd, refer to [Configuring and Updating etcd](/docs/tasks/administer-cluster/configure-upgrade-etcd/)
+For the minimum recommended version of etcd, refer to [Configuring and Updating etcd](/docs/tasks/administer-cluster/configure-upgrade-etcd/)

 The remainder of the document assumes that the image identifiers have been chosen and stored in corresponding env vars.
 Examples (replace with latest tags and appropriate registry):